2016 Election Brings New Highs For Marijuana Lovers

 “The idea that this is an evil drug is a very recent construction,” and the fact that it is illegal is a “historical anomaly,” [University of Kansas geography professor Barney] Warf said.
 Marijuana has been legal in many regions of the world for most of its history.

 In the early 1900s, immigrants fleeing the Mexican Revolution brought marijuana to the United States, which explains why there were no jam bands prior to that time.
+It was also very different then than it is now, what with all the cbd vape pen options and other forms on the market.
 The government, always at its most efficient when it’s harshing your mellow, moved quickly to stamp out the weed.
 Between 1915 and 1931, 29 states outlawed marijuana.
 The feds piled on a few years later when the Marijuana Tax Act made it illegal throughout the United States.

 Progress has been slow, in part because the feds simply don’t want to admit that marijuana is not all that dangerous.